-Completion of at least five HPS subjects, carrying at least 36 credit points, with an average grade of Credit or better; including at least two additional Upper Level HPS subjects, carrying at least 12 credit points.
+Completion of at least five HPS subjects, carrying at least 36 credit points, with an average grade of Credit or better; including

+- 1. at least one of the following subjects, as determined by the Head of School: 62.232, or 62.520, or 62.543; and - at least two additional Upper Level HPS subjects, carrying at least 12 credit points.
 (With the permission of the Head of School, an approved subject offered by another School may be substituted for an Upper Level HPS subject.)

-1. at least one of the following subjects, as determined by the Head of School: 62.505, or 62.510, or 62.513; and

-Students who are considering the possibility of studying for the award of a Combined Special Honours degree involving HPS should consult the School by the end of Session 3 of study for further information and guidance.
+Students who are considering the possibility of studying for the award of a Combined Special Honours degree involving HPS should consult the School by the end of Session 3 of study for further information and quidance.